sebastian-griego/BetterFFTW/README.md

 ## Credits

 BetterFFTW builds on the work of [pyFFTW](https://github.com/pyFFTW/pyFFTW) and the [FFTW C library](http://www.fftw.org/).
-This library is primarily intended for users who want the benefits of FFTW’s performance but without the hassles of manually managing FFTW’s options.
-It is not a magic bullet—users must design their applications to reuse FFT plans if they want to see the full performance benefits.
+I am very grateful to the creators and maintainers of both these excellent projects.

 ## License